unicode-org/message-format-wg/docs/consensus_decisions.md

 **Discussion:**
 The variables/fields passed should not be completely untyped and unchecked.
-We want a validation mechanism that can allow providing early error feedback to the translators & developers.
+We want a validation mechanism that can allow providing early error feedback to the translators and developers.
-We need to decide on when the validation can & should happen, including the meaning of “build time” and “run time” in regards to validation.
+We need to decide on when the validation can and should happen, including the meaning of “build time” and “run time” in regards to validation.

 ## 3: Allow for selectors to select a case depending on the value of one or more input arguments.

 **Discussion:**
 This is a prerequisite for top-level selectors to be able to represent complex messages, without requiring those messages to be split up in an unergonomic manner.
-This is an extension or relaxation of what's allowed in MessageFromat 1.
+This is an extension or relaxation of what's allowed in MessageFormat 1.

 While message references make it technically possible for the data model to represent multi-argument selectors otherwise, this requires the use of n²-1 artificial "messages", where n is the number of arguments.
 This is not desirable.